Modulation of the Immune System in Down Syndrome for Improved Outcomes and Neurodevelopment-1 (MISSION-1)

 On average, people with Down syndrome have widespread immune system dysregulation, which can impact many aspects of health.
 We have launched many studies to better understand this immune dysregulation and learn how to normalize it.

-In this study, we will evaluate the safety and efficacy of a six-month treatment with the JAK1/3 inhibitor tofacitinib (or XELJANZ®) in individuals with Down syndrome ages 6-22 years old compared to standard of care treatment.
+In this study, we will evaluate the safety and efficacy of a six-month treatment with the JAK1/3 inhibitor tofacitinib (or XELJANZ®) compared to placebo in individuals with DS ages 6-22 years old.
+The study will be conducted in a double-blind manner, meaning neither the study team nor the participant will know whether they are taking the study medicine or placebo.

-Participants enrolled to the standard of care arm will not receive tofacitinib as part of this study, but they will continue to follow the clinical care guidance of their primary care physician.
-Participants will be evaluated for improvements in their overall neurological health, daily activities and quality of life.
-We will also collect blood to study changes in various proteins, metabolites and antibodies.
+Participants enrolled to the placebo arm may be given the option to participate in an open-label extension with tofacitinib after completion of the blinded portion of the study.
+Participants will be evaluated for improvements in their overall neurological health, daily activities, and quality of life.
+We will also collect blood to study changes in various proteins, metabolites, and antibodies.

 We will assess the following outcomes in individuals with Down syndrome:

-1. To define the effects of tofacitinib on the interferonopathy of Down syndrome.
+1. To define the safety profile of tofacitinib treatment in DS.

-1. To define the effects of tofacitinib on the hypercytokinemia of Down syndrome.
+2. To define the effects of tofacitinib on neurodevelopment in DS.

-1. To define the effect of tofacitinib on pediatric health in Down syndrome.
+3. To define the effects of tofacitinib on overall health in DS.

 Mother holding young child with Down syndrome